A Tensor Network Framework for Lindbladian Spectra and Steady States: Warmup -- optimal initialization

+To ensure it is a traceful state, we calculate its trace norm $\vecbraket{\mathds{1}}{\rho_\mathrm{initial}}$ and discard the state and repeat the procedure if it happens to be smaller than some threshold $\epsilon_\mathrm{trace}$.
 With some minor adjustments, this algorithm can also be used to find optimal initializations for $\vecket{\sigma^\mathrm{u}_n}$, i.e. \textit{traceless} states with low expectation value and variance with the Lindbladian (see also \cref{app:eq:orthogonal:to:ss}).
 This constraint is elegantly incorporated by choosing only traceless basis states for the subspace $R$, making every spanned state in the subspace immediately traceless.
 The corresponding pseudocode is given in \cref{app:alg:initial:state:2}.
 As mentioned, the basic idea stays the same, but the subspace in which the optimal state is searched for (spanned by the randomly chosen states) should only contain traceless states.
 Vectorized states of the form $\ket \psi\otimes\ket \phi$ with $\ket\psi, \; \ket\phi \in S$ if $\ket\psi\neq\ket\phi$ are already traceless and can be appended to $R$.
 However, $\ket\psi\otimes\ket\psi$ has trace one, so we may instead take $\ket\psi\otimes\ket\psi-\ket\phi\otimes\ket\phi$ into $R$.
 Notice that the procedure leads to $n_\mathrm{samples}^2-1$ states in $R$ living on the vectorized lattice.
 Different from \cref{app:alg:initial:state:1}, these states are not orthonormal, and we need to build an \gls{ONB} from them.
 This can be done by employing \cref{app:alg:krylov:subspace} initialized with the set of states $R$ and some threshold for the retained eigenvalues $\epsilon$.
 Notice that due to the simple structure of the states in $R$, the Gram matrix may also be constructed explicitly without calculating any overlaps. \cref{app:alg:krylov:subspace} returns the eigenvalues and corresponding right eigenvectors $\{ \lambda_i, \, \mathbf r^i\}_i$ of the effective Lindbladian in the Krylov space, and the transformation into the Krylov\hyp \gls{ONB}.
-The right eigenvector $\mathbf r^0$ to the highest eigenvector is now the state with the lowest real part of the Lindbladian expectation in the subspace, and thus the optimal initial state.
+The right eigenvector $\mathbf r^0$ to the highest eigenvalue is now the state with the lowest real part of the Lindbladian expectation in the subspace, and thus the optimal initial state.
 Back in the \gls{MPS} representation, this state is constructed as $\vecket{\rho_\mathrm{initial}}=\sum_i \big[ \mathbf X \mathbf r^0\big]_i \vecket{\rho_i}$.